Typewriter that’s typed ‘Something worth reading’

 AI can’t write about current events

-ChatGPT was trained on a large dataset of text and only has access to information within that dataset.
-As the dataset only goes up to to 2021, it can’t discuss events or information beyond that.
+ChatGPT is trained using a large dataset of text and only has access to information within that dataset.
+As the dataset only goes up to to a certain date, it can’t discuss events or information beyond that.

 What?
 But doesn’t it just pull its information from the internet?

 Err… no, apparently not.
-Although it’s capable of searching and processing information from the web, it’s restricted to the information in its training dataset.
+Although it’s capable of searching and processing information from the web, the free version is restricted to the information in its training dataset.

 AI won’t help with SEO

-ChatGPT doesn’t have access to the latest SEO data, so it can’t research or recommend keywords for you.
+The free version of ChatGPT doesn’t have access to the latest SEO data, so it can’t research or recommend high-performing keywords for you.

 AI won’t sound like you